-Candidates for the CMRS/LD program must be sponsored by a UBC Signatory Contractor or UBC Local Union and hold a position of authority to fulfill Master Rigger and Signaler/Lift Director responsibilities.
+Candidates for the CMRS/LD program must have a current Certified Rigger and Signaler (CRS) designation.
 Contact your local center for information on how to apply for the program and a schedule of the next CMRS/LD test administration date.